 outreach

 Since 2023 we have actively been building our education and outreach programme, working with schools and community groups to engage more local people in making them aware, and actively participating in our celebration.
-We’re delighted to have been awarded funding once again this year from Arts Council England and the Heritage Fund.
+We’re delighted to have been awarded funding once again this year from The National Lottery Heritage Fund and the Arts Council England.
 This funding enables us to expand our community outreach and share traditional May Day and Sussex customs with even more local people.

 This year we are working closely with four local schools, delivering workshops in Morris and ceilidh dancing, alongside sessions exploring traditional crafts.
 These activities give young people the chance to experience living traditions first-hand, learning the steps, the music and the creative skills that sit at the heart of Hastings Traditional Jack in the Green.